 It is a given that using the same Ethernet ports or Wi-Fi frequency will make your connection slower.
 If you use a low transfer rate modem online, the connection will degrade.
 The same holds true if you’re connecting to the network using an outdated computer.
 Your download speed will be reduced even if your modem has a fast line speed if you use an outdated gadget with your internet connection.

 The internet is indeed a busy road.
 You will have to wait longer to reach your destination (or download a file) if there is a lot of traffic.
 The same is true when for cheap internet plans connections.
 If there are more users trying to access your network, your speed will slow down, likewise, if there are more users in your neighborhood or home, your speed will slow down.

 If your provider only offers restricted data plans, your internet speed may decrease.
 Even though unlimited data plans are increasingly popular for both home and mobile use, if you have this issue, your speed may return to normal once your data cap is dropped.

 Choosing a suitable internet speed as part of your NBN package

 Most carriers provide a variety of speed levels if you’re fortunate enough to reside in an NBN-enabled location (e.g., 25 Megabits per second, 50 Mbps).
 You might be considering whether paying extra for a higher level is worthwhile.
 We’ve put together some recommendations below to aid in your decision-making with the assistance of the Australian Competition and Consumer Commission.

 Asic Evening Speed:

 The entry-level plan is perfect for the basics.
-If you want to connect to cheap internet plans because your current internet speed is too slow, you might experience a decrease or increase in rate depending on the condition of your connection.
+If you want to connect to because your current internet speed is too slow, you might experience a decrease or increase in rate depending on the condition of your connection.

 Standard Evening Speed: